-When fall arrives in New Orleans, the city comes alive with cool breezes, tons of festivals, and seasonal celebrations.
-Whether you’re a foodie hoping to try the best of New Orleans cuisine or a football fan hoping to experience the spirit of a Saints in the Superdome, autumn in the Crescent City is non-stop fun.
-Use our travel guide to figure out the best ways for you to take advantage of all this season in New Orleans has to offer.
+When fall arrives in New Orleans, the city comes alive with cool breezes and seasonal celebrations.
+Whether you’re a foodie looking forward to trying the best of New Orleans cuisine or a football fan hoping to experience the spirit of a Saints game at a local watch party, autumn in the Crescent City is non-stop fun.
+Consider visiting on a weekday, or for any of the reasons below.
+Use our travel guide to figure out the best ways for you to take advantage of all the season has to offer.

 If you’re coming to New Orleans and hoping to experience the city’s outdoor activities, autumn is most certainly the perfect time to visit.
-Spend a day kayaking, stand-up paddleboarding or relaxing by Bayou St. John, or have a picnic in one of New Orleans’ lush green parks.
-Travelers hoping to get active outdoors may be interested in grabbing a Blue Bike (part of New Orleans’ communal bike share program) and riding around charming neighborhoods like Esplanade Ridge or the Bywater.
-Prefer someone else to show you the way?
-Try out one of the city’s many bike tours.
+Spend a day kayaking, stand-up paddleboarding, or relaxing by Bayou St. John, or have a picnic in one of New Orleans’ lush green parks.
+Travelers hoping to get active outdoors may be interested in grabbing a rental bike and riding around charming neighborhoods like Esplanade Ridge or the Bywater.

 The fun doesn’t end with the outdoors—New Orleans is full of world-class attractions that every traveler will enjoy.
 History buffs could spend days inside the National WWII Museum, and children will adore the Louisiana Children’s Museum.
 Art lovers have a plethora of options to choose from between Studio BE, the New Orleans Museum of Art and others.
 Check out our attractions page here and book your ticket online.